ohmjs/ohm/doc/releases/ohm-js-17.0.md

 ### Named exports only

-When used as ES module, the 'ohm-js' and 'ohm-js/extras' module now have *only* named exports, and no default export.
+When used as ES module, the `ohm-js` and `ohm-js/extras` modules now have *only* named exports, and no default export.

 As a result, the following code will no longer work (unless your bundler supports [synthetic default imports](https://www.typescriptlang.org/tsconfig#allowSyntheticDefaultImports)):